freakout42/formax/README.md

 ~~~
 Edit:     Edit with "Left/Right" and any characters
 Commit:   Press "Enter" to save the changes
+Retrieve: Edit conditions in each field and "Enter"
 Create:   Press "Insert" or Ctrl-o
-Retrieve: Edit conditions in each field
 Update:   Move to the record and field with
           "Up/Down" and "Tab" and edit the field
 Delete:   Move to the record